mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 “This great function covers the sky, covers the earth”: This is great being, great function.
 You have [it], trees have [it], spring has [it], pebbles – whatever it is, it has [it].
 Whatever you may be, everything has this great function, covering the sky and heaven and earth, whatever it is – just like wind.
 Wind is always present, wherever you may go.

 But you cannot grasp the omnipresence of the wind.
-If the wind is omnipresence, well it’s not necessary to use a fan, because wherever you may go, wind is there.
+If the wind is omnipresent, well it’s not necessary to use a fan, because wherever you may go, wind is there.
 In summer, you should feel cool without using a fan.
 But it’s impossible to do that.

 That great function is covering the sky and heaven and earth, wherever you may be, but it is not something you can grasp.
-Completely beyond.
+[It’s] completely beyond.
 Only when you be one with the wind, that means use the fan.
 At that time, wind really comes.

-That wind which is coming, I don’t know from where.
+That wind which is coming – I don’t know from where.
 From fan, or from wind?
 No way.
-That is called Great Function: great function of the wind, great function of the fan, great function of the person who uses [the fan].
+That is called [the] Great Function: great function of the wind, great function of the fan, great function of the person who uses [the fan].
 There is no discrimination.

 That’s why Setchō Zen Master says, “It covers the sky, covers the earth, yet it cannot be grasped.”